PeterThramkrongart/ABM_SocKult/README.md

 The ABM controlled using R in the scrips called "job.r" and "jobShort.r"

+job.r is the script that runs the modes with the normal parameter settings.

+jobShort.r is the same script as job.r, but it runs a shorter paremeter list, to to focus on the instances with harsh censorship and narrowminded agents.

 We have also included the code from a programming assignment on building an ABM that investigates social learning strategies.